ecilasun/catnip/INSTRUCTION_SET.md

 * IP: Internal, Instruction Pointer, 32bit wide
 * SP: Internal, Stack Pointer, 32bit wide
 * FLAGS: Internal, comparison flag registers, 6bit wide
-* CALLSP: Internal, Branch Stack Pointer, 16bits wide
+* CALLSP: Internal, Call Stack Pointer, 16bits wide
-* CALLSTACK[...]: Internal, Branch Stack (return addresses), 32bits wide per entry
+* CALLSTACK[...]: Internal, Call Stack (return addresses), 32bits wide per entry
-* BRANCHTARGET: Internal, Transient Branch Target Register, 32bits wide
+* BRANCHTARGET: Internal, Transient call Target Register, 32bits wide
 * TARGETREGISTER: Internal, Transient Target Register Index, 3bits wide

 # Instruction Encoding

 Neko uses very few instruction formats, with all instructions sharing the same base rule: bottom 4 bits denote a 'macro' instruction, whereas the rest of the bits take on different meanings.
 It's quite common across instructions to encode register indices 0-7 as adjacent 3 bit groups.
 This gives Neko a limitation of 16 base instruction groups, though inside those groups encodings might differ, and more words might be fetched from memory as required.
 The longest instruction currently takes up 3 words in memory, which is the branch instruction group.
-This format contains the initial instruction word followed by two more words for the branch target address.
+This format contains the initial instruction word followed by two more words for the call target address.

 Therefore for majority of the cases a typical encoding would look like the following:
 ```